This question can also be put as: Why vaccine takes such a great deal of time to develop?

 Why, why years just to develop a vaccine?

-Without delaying a bit, let’s just go through the processes that are involved.
+Here, we are actually talking about the steps and processes of vaccine development.
+Hence, without delaying a bit, let’s just go through all of the processes that are involved.

-There are 3 main phases of human trials, along with laboratory and animal studies that are performed prior to these 3 phases and phase IV in the last which is optional.
+Vaccine development consists of 3 main phases which are associated with human trials, along with laboratory and animal studies that are performed prior to these 3 phases.
+There is also a phase IV in the last which is optional.

 Allow me to go through each stage, one by one.
 First is: